 Apio's domestic commodity vegetable business was sold to Apio Fresh, effective June 30, 2003.
 The Apio CEO is a 12.5% owner in Apio Fresh.
-The revenues and resulting accounts receivable from Apio Fresh are classified as related party in the accompanying financial statements as of February 29, 2004 and for the three and nine months ended February 29, 2004.
+During the three months ended August 29, 2004, the Company recognized revenues of \$178,000 from the sale of products to Apio Fresh and royalty revenue of \$73,000 from the use by Apio Fresh of Apio's trademarks.
+The related accounts receivable from Apio Fresh are classified as related party in the accompanying financial statements as of August 29, 2004 and May 30, 2004.

 In addition, the Apio CEO has a 6% ownership interest in Apio Cooling LP, a limited partnership in which Apio is the general partner with a 60% ownership interest.
-Included in the minority interest liability is \$206,000 owed to the Apio CEO.
+Included in the minority interest liability is \$237,000 owed to the Apio CEO.